London graduate takes to the streets with CV QR code to find job

 via SWNS

-“I’ve had a lot of people connect with me who have forwarded me for particular roles,” he said.
+“I’ve had a lot of people connect with me who have forwarded me for particular roles,” he added.
 “It’s looking promising.”

 Still, Nazim isn’t alone in struggling to find work after graduation.
 He says most of his classmates are in the same boat, as well as countless other graduates across the nation.